vietch2612/qablog/content/about_me.md

 menu = "main"
 +++

-Hi, I'm Hoai Viet!
+Hi, I'm Cao Hoai Viet!
 I'm an Automation QA.
-Currently i working for Silicon Straits Saigon.
+Currently I working for Silicon Straits Saigon.
 I’m start to work in software quality assurance areas from Oct, 2013.

 My advantage is automation testing on mobile and web application.

-My favorite tool is Calabash, Appium for mobile and Selenium for web application, JMeter for performance testing.
+My favorite tool is Calabash, Appium for mobile and Selenium for web application, JMeter for API/performance testing.

 ### Experience